desireepenaranda/Continu/README.md

 # Project

+December 2022
-Ask: Create a new app/api + endpoint to "get meals using the main ingredient" using the https://www.themealdb.com/api.php.
+Project: Create a new app/api + endpoint to "get meals using the main ingredient" using the https://www.themealdb.com/api.php.
+Use API rate limiter and test its capabilities.

 Input: ingredient

 Output: list of meals that use inputted ingredient

 Meal Object